 Check out this full video tutorial from Coach Helder's channel for visual cues on the woobie and why it'd be great for your survival kit:

 At the moments following the end of my duty, I only looked to keeping my woobie as a keepsake.
 But as I maintained my preparedness and outdoor lifestyle, my woobie continued to be part of my standard kit whenever I was on the field.
-When I put up other equipment, the woobie is in a league of its own.
-I agree there’s other more pertinent gear than a poncho liner.
-However, if you have the possibility of including it in your ruck, I certainly wouldn’t think twice.

 Do you also have a woobie?
-If you have some stories to tell, talk with us down in the comment section below.
+If you have some stories to tell, talk with us in the comment section below.

 Up Next: Planning to camp this spring?
 Looking for tips on how to make your next outdoor experience a blast?
 Why don't you try these 26 badass camping hacks for size?